New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 Saluki Step Ahead aims to save students time and money

-With extensive backgrounds in leadership positions at various institutions of higher education, Renfro and Lane share in a deep understanding of what their students need and how to help them achieve their goals.
+With extensive backgrounds in leadership positions at various institutions of higher education, Renfro and Lane share an understanding of what their students need and how to help them achieve their goals.

 Students must graduate with their associate’s degree from a partnered institution with at least a 2.0 GPA to qualify for the program.
-To maximize cost efficiency, students should apply for the program during their first year at JWCC; doing so will ensure students won’t end up taking classes they don’t actually need to obtain their bachelor’s degree.
+To maximize cost efficiency, students should apply for the program during their first year at JWCC.
+Doing so ensures students won’t take classes they don’t need to obtain their bachelor’s degree.

 Most programs require 60 credit hours to be completed to obtain an associate’s degree and an additional 60 credit hours of program-specific courses to obtain a bachelor’s degree, resulting in 120 credit hours total by the time a student graduates.
 But Lane said transfer students from community colleges often arrive at four-year institutions with far more credit hours than needed.

-Are a few extra credit hours really that expensive, though?
+Are a few extra credit hours really that expensive?

 According to tuition estimates based on the 2023-2024 academic year, the cost of tuition and fees for one 3-credit hour class at JWCC can range from roughly $540 to $900, depending on if the course is online or in person and if a student is from inside or outside of John Wood’s 2,400 square-mile district.